joesan/plant-simulator/README.md

 `https://cryptic-taiga-18841.herokuapp.com/plantsim/config` - Gets you the application configuration

+`https://cryptic-taiga-18841.herokuapp.com/plantsim/powerplant/1/details` - Fetch the details about a PowerPlant

 `wss://cryptic-taiga-18841.herokuapp.com/plantsim/powerplant/signals?id=1` - Gets you the Telemetry signals for PowerPlant with id = 1

 `wss://cryptic-taiga-18841.herokuapp.com/plantsim/powerplant/events?id=1` - Gets you the Events and Alerts happening for PowerPlant with id = 1